KowshickChowdhury/flight-search-app/README.md

-# Getting Started with Create React App
+# App Setup and intallation steps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Clone the repository to you local

+Open the cloned file.

+In the project directory run,
-## Available Scripts
+## `npm install`

 In the project directory, you can run: